 St. Louis, MO

-Home ► Personal Injury Lawyer – All of your Legal Questions Answered ► Toxic Tort and Chemical Exposure Lawsuit ► Roundup Lawsuit – Glyphosate Linked to Non-Hodgkin’s Lymphoma
+Home ► Personal Injury Lawsuit – All of your Legal Questions Answered ► Toxic Tort and Chemical Exposure Lawsuit ► Roundup Lawsuit – Glyphosate Linked to Non-Hodgkin’s Lymphoma

 A 2015 report from the World Health Organization’s International Agency for Research on Cancer (IARC) bridged the potential link between the chemical component, glyphosate, and cancer.
 The report referenced studies that showed that there was “sufficient evidence” glyphosate causes cancer in animals as well as damaging effects on human cells.